 In order to become a health coach, you will need a degree in nutrition, nursing, psychology or other allied health programs.
 You may want to check with your local authorities whether you also have to get certified or apply for a license before you can start your business.
 It’s a good idea to plan ahead on how you will find clients and market your services to make sure your health coaching business succeeds.

 Are you a skilled and trained cook?
 You can start a cooking class business and help others do wonders in the kitchen while earning some cash.
-The US cooking class industry is estimated to be worth $2 billion and expected to rebound strongly from the pandemic slump as vaccination rates increase.
-Globally, the industry is expected to soar 450% by 2029, driven by demand from Generation Z and millennials.
+The US cooking class industry is worth $2 billion and expected to rebound strongly from the pandemic.
+Globally, the industry is expected to soar 450% by 2029, driven by demand from new generations of foodies.

 Before you launch, it’s important to obtain relevant certifications to increase your value as a brand.
 If you conduct classes online, you can just set up a DIY studio in your kitchen, but you’ll need tools and equipment.
 You’ll also need a high-resolution camera, microphone, lighting equipment, fast internet connection, and live streaming software if you’re doing it in real time.